 Karen Fraser Wyche, MSW, PhD

+Wyche is research professor at the School of Nursing, George Washington University.
 Wyche's research and writings focus on understanding the role of gender, socio-cultural and socio-economic factors in a variety of outcomes including mental and physical health, ethnic identity and community based interventions.
 She has extensive experience in working with low income and minority communities in program evaluation, training of service providers and community focused interventions.
-She is senior advisor to the HIV Center of Clinical and Behavioral Studies, New York State Psychiatric Institute and Columbia University.